FM 108 Remembered:

 "THE BLUES REVIVAL"

 Norm's R&B revival did not die with the demise of "Where It's At".
 By 1968 he was back on the air at CKBB Barrie, Ont., with a Monday-to-Friday 7 p.m. to midnight show called "Spinout".
 The show featured mostly contemporary hits of the day, but from 10-11 p.m. on Thursday nights he presented "The Blues Revival".
-This show included interviews with such legends as Muddy Waters, Albert King and B.B King.
+This show included interviews with such legends as Muddy Waters, Albert King and B.B.
+King.
 It lasted for two years.

 After leaving CKBB, Norman went to CHOW Welland, Ont., in 1970.
 He continued to "do his own thing" on the air until the station went to a tight playlist in 1974.
 After a year of working with a playlist (which he hated), the station changed format to country in 1975 and Norm quit that very day.
-In fact, it was three-and-a-half years before he worked in radio again.
+In fact, it was four years before he worked in radio again.
 Norm spent most of the late '70s concentrating on his other passion, gardening, and never going near a radio microphone.
 But for Norm, his best radio years were yet to come.

 THE FM 108 YEARS